US 101 North Comprehensive Multimodal Corridor Plan (CMCP)

 Projects evaluated in the CMCP are eligible for Senate Bill 1: Solutions for Congested Corridors Program (SCCP), a statewide competitive program that funds projects that make specific performance improvements and are part of a CMCP designed to reduce congestion in a highly travelled corridor to provide more transportation choices for residents, commuters, and visitors while preserving the character of the local community and creating opportunities for neighborhood enhancement projects.

 Public engagement was conducted from Spring 2022 - Summer 2022 through surveys in English and Spanish, virtual webinars, and an in-person workshop where the public shared their experiences and suggestions for transportation along the US 101 North Corridor.
-Information gathered from this outreach provided invaluable insight of travel needs along the corridor which will be documented in the CMCP to support future funding opportunities for multimodal transportation projects that meets community needs.
+Information gathered from this outreach provided invaluable insight of travel needs along the corridor which is documented in the CMCP to support future funding opportunities for multimodal transportation projects that meets community needs.

 Factsheets and FAQs